 - Blend the curry leaves into a thick paste.

 - Add one tablespoon of the curry leaves paste to 3-4 tablespoons of yogurt (depending on the length of your hair).

 - Mix the two ingredients well until they form a paste of smooth consistency.

 - Massage your scalp and hair with this hair mask.
-Ensure that all of your hair is covered in it from the roots to the tips.
+Ensure that all of your hair is covered in it from the roots to the tips for improved hair texture.

 - Leave it on for 30 minutes and wash it off with shampoo.